 Here are four steps to defining a trusted program:

-This is a top down, bottom up and everything in between approach.
+This is a top-down, bottom-up, and everything in between approach.
 Build a customer advocacy program into your customer engagement strategy and communicate that strategy to all the internal stakeholders.
-A customer advocacy program cannot be a stand-alone initiative but rather needs to be part of the bigger picture for customer engagement.
+A customer advocacy program cannot be a stand-alone initiative but instead needs to be part of the bigger picture for customer engagement.

 Which customers are solving their business challenges in innovative ways with your product(s)?
 Which customers are thought leaders in their industry?
 Which customers are already showing loyalty?

-A customer advocacy program brings everyone together around the various activities you, as a company, can offer that gives your customers a voice.
-Offer a program that brings together all engagement opportunities from the various marketing and product teams.
+A customer advocacy program brings everyone together around the various activities you, as a company, can offer that give your customers a voice.
+Create a program that brings together all engagement opportunities from the different marketing and product teams.
 Let the customers decide on their participation comfort level and frequency.

-Continue to integrate them into your business by proactively creating customized opportunities for them to further engage you such as product launches, speaking events, industry awards, and speaking with the media, for example.
+Continue to integrate them into your business by proactively creating customized opportunities for them to engage further you, such as product launches, speaking events, industry awards, and communicating with the media, for example.